x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 When you create a DAG, an empty object representing the DAG with the name you specified and an object class of **msExchMDBAvailabilityGroup** is created in Active Directory.

-DAGs use a subset of Windows failover clustering technologies, such as the cluster heartbeat, cluster networks, and cluster database (for storing data that changes or can change quickly, such as database state changes from active to passive or the reverse, or from mounted to dismounted or the reverse).
-Because DAGs rely on Windows failover clustering, they can only be created on Exchange 2013 Mailbox servers running the Windows Server 2008 R2 Enterprise or Datacenter operating system, Windows Server 2012 Standard or Datacenter operating system, or Windows Server 2012 R2 Standard or Datacenter operating system.
+DAGs use a subset of Windows failover clustering technologies in Windows Server 2008 R2 or later, such as the cluster heartbeat, cluster networks, and cluster database (for storing data that changes or can change quickly, such as database state changes from active to passive or the reverse, or from mounted to dismounted or the reverse).
+Therefore you can create DAGs only on Exchange Mailbox servers installed on supported versions of Windows that include Windows failover clustering.

 > [!NOTE]
 > The failover cluster created and used by the DAG must be dedicated to the DAG.
 The cluster can't be used for any other high availability solution or for any other purpose.
 For example, the failover cluster can't be used to cluster other applications or services.
 Using a DAG's underlying failover cluster for purposes other than the DAG isn't supported.